Congress will fight 2022 Gujarat assembly polls with strength: Raghu Sharma | Politics

 - India

-Newly appointed Congress in-charge for Gujarat, Raghu Sharma, on Saturday said he would work to make sure that his party fights the upcoming assembly elections in the state with strength and comes out victorious.
+Newly appointed Congress in-charge for Gujarat, Raghu Sharma, on Saturday said he would make sure that his party fights the upcoming assembly elections in the state with strength and comes out victorious.

 He said despite having been a common party worker, the Congress party trusted him with the responsibility and it would be his resolve that a change comes in Gujarat.

+''Now, the MLAs who were given portfolio in BJP government in Gujarat too have been ousted,'' he said.

-Asked about speaking with Rajasthan CM Ashok Gehlot, who was earlier the in-charge of Gujarat Congress, he said he is yet to do that.
+Asked about speaking with Gehlot, who was earlier the in-charge of Gujarat Congress, he said he is yet to do that.

 ''He is a senior party senior leader and will seek his advice whenever needed,'' Sharma said.